jonashackt/tekton-argocd-eks/README.md

-## Testing DNS-based Service availiability on AWS EKS with Traefik
+## Testing DNS-based Service availability on AWS EKS with Traefik

 First create a Domain with AWS Route53 - this will take a while & you should finally receive a mail, that your domain was registered successfully (this took around 20mins for me).